 Since Isis Cyclists can't organise any rides during the current coronavirus outbreak, they've put together a selection of routes on their website.
 The routes vary in distance (and hills!).

-Tai Chi, Pilates and meditation with Amy Thakurdas
+Tai Chi and Pilates with Amy Thakurdas

-- Wednesdays at 11am – Tai Chi for Health and Wellbeing (beginners welcome)
+- Wednesdays at 10am: Tai Chi (intermediate)